top of page

 Coq au Vin... but Make It a Potjie

 There’s something magical about a potjie simmering away over hot coals.
-It’s not just about the food – it’s the shared moments, the smoky air, the second glass of wine (or third), and that deep satisfaction when the lid finally lifts to reveal something spectacular.
+It’s not just about the food; it’s the shared moments, the smoky air, and the second glass of wine (or third).
+Most importantly, it’s that deep satisfaction when the lid finally lifts to reveal something spectacular.
+So, why not give your next fireside feast a little French flair?

 Ingredients